 Training for a job within a web-based company

 No matter your goal, most new jobs require training.
-Sometimes companies train after they hire you.
+Sometimes companies will train you after they hire you.
 For skill positions (like design or development) then you really need to be able to show off what you can do upfront.

 I don't care what someone's background is.
 If they are motivated, work hard, and determined to get a remote job working on the web, I think they can do it.